 Millions of Americans will do some traveling this holiday season - the majority of it by car.
-Of course, winter weather creates a unique set of challenges on the roadways, whether you're simply driving around in Clovis or headed across the country.
+Of course, winter weather creates a unique set of challenges on the roadways, whether you're simply driving around in Modesto or headed across the country.

 Prepare your car for winter